SE-ML/se-ml.github.io/best_practices/_posts/2020-02-02-share_exp_status.md

 image: #
 photocredit: #

-intent: Facilitate knowledge transfer, peer review and models assessment. #
+intent: Facilitate knowledge transfer, peer review and model assessment. #
 motivation: Team members have different ways of managing and logging experiment related data.
 Adopting a common way to log experiment data and share it within the team enables members to collectively monitor and assess training outcomes. #
 applicability: Experiment tracking should be used for any training experiment.
 related: [exp_quality] #